baharmon/baharmon.github.io/_pages/intro-to-grass.md

 # What is GRASS GIS?

 <i class="ms ms-grass-gis"></i>
 The Geographic Resource Analysis Support System (GRASS) is a free and open source geographic information systemms (GIS).
 This cross platform GIS runs on Windows, Mac, and Linux.
-GRASS GIS is released under the GNU General Public License with [source code](https://github.com/OSGeo/grass) on GitHub.
+GRASS GIS is released under the GNU General Public License Version 2 or above with [source code](https://github.com/OSGeo/grass) on GitHub.
 Go to the [GRASS GIS Website](https://grass.osgeo.org/) to download it, find datasets, find tutorials, and read the documentation.
 GRASS GIS has more than 500 modules for working with geospatial data.
 The GRASS GIS tutorials in this [course](gis-for-designers) will cover terrain analysis,  geomorphometry, map algebra, hydrology, landscape ecology, solar analysis, lidar data analytics, urban modeling, and more.

 ---

 # How to Install GRASS GIS

 Download a [GRASS GIS installer](https://grass.osgeo.org/download/).
-Choose a standalone installer for the lastest stable release for your operating system - Windows, Mac, or Linux.
+Choose a standalone installer for the latest stable release for your operating system - Windows, Mac, or Linux.

 ---